marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * figure out how to make syntax validation errors show something more sensible than the error message you'd see for a problem with a fact validation problem

+    --- getting there with the new validate method for "formula"
+        - however, there's and interesting form of failure if you run (formula [a 1] 1 =>) ... since the formula macro splices in :formula :formula-in-progress